 Financial instruments are classified into one of five categories: FVTPL, held-to-maturity, loans and receivables, available-for-sale financial assets or other financial liabilities.
 All financial instruments are measured at fair value except for loans and receivables, held-to-maturity investments and other financial liabilities which are measured at amortized cost.
 Subsequent measurement and accounting for changes in the values of these investments will depend on their initial classification as follows: FVTPL financial assets are measured at fair value with changes in fair value recognized in operations.
-Available-for-sale financial instruments are measured at fair value or the instrument is derecognized or permanently impaired.
+Available-for-sale financial instruments are measured at fair value with changes in fair value recorded in other comprehensive income until the change in value is realized or the instrument is derecognized or permanently impaired.